PerilousBooklet/arch-linux-notes/arch-linux-server.md

 > [!NOTE]
 > Optional but strongly advised: https://wiki.archlinux.org/title/OpenSSH#Force_public_key_authentication

-### Self-hosted VPN
+### WIP: Self-hosted VPN

 Wireguard is a simple and fast modern VPN that utilizes state-of-the-art cryptography.

-Setting up a VPN is not as straightforward as setting up a conventional service on Docker, several steps that involve different environments and devices are required:
+Setting up a VPN is not as straightforward as setting up a conventional service on Docker;
+several steps that involve different environments and devices are required:

 - Get static home IP (if you can't, use noip.com + auto-update service)